abhiramready/Full-Stack-Journey/1 - Responsive Web Designing/README.md

 1. Build a Tribute Page
 2. Build a Survey Form
 3. Build a Product Landing Page
-4. Build a Technical Documentaion Page
+4. Build a Technical Documentation Page
 5. Build a Personal Portfolio Page